-- identify and different perspectives on the relationship between the state and civil society, and its links to democracy and democratization; - compare and evaluate the relevance of different social theories attempts at making sense of the role of civil society in processes of democratization; - identify similarities and differences between cases, as represented in the course literature, of the role of civil society in processes of democratization in the third world; - present, both orally and in writing, independent analyses of the relationships addressed on the course.
+\ identify different perspectives and theories on social movements and their links to democracy and democratization;

+\ identify similarities and differences between empirical cases, as represented in the course literature, of the role of social movements in processes of democratization in the third world;

-Brownlee, Jason (2007).
-Authoritarianism in an Age of Democratization.
-New York: Cambridge.
-264 pages.
+\ present, both orally and in writing, independent analyses of the relationships addressed in the course.

+Ford, Michele (ed.)
+(2013), Social activism in Southeast Asia.
+London: Routledge.
+210 pages.